patrickvecchio/CustomConfigurationProviders/README.md

 > Note:
 >
 > Since AWS Secrets Manager stores key-value pairs as <string,string> options classes should contain strings.
-It is possible to add code to the Configuration Provider that parses the JSON into proper types, but it complicates the code that I think has more cost than benefit.
+It is possible to add code to the Configuration Provider that parses the JSON into proper types, but it complicates the code in a way that I think has more cost than benefit.
+Simpler to treat them as strings and convert them to the needed types by the classes that consume them.

 #### Inject them into a Dependency Injection collection